irods-contrib/metalnx-web/README.md

 ### Copyright and License

-Copyright © 2018-2019 University of North Carolina at Chapel Hill; 2015-2017, Dell EMC.
+Copyright © 2018-2020 University of North Carolina at Chapel Hill; 2015-2017, Dell EMC.

 This software is provided under the [BSD-3 License](LICENSE.md).

-### Changes

-Refer to the [CHANGELOG file](CHANGELOG.md) for the latest changes